Skip to content

 }

-By default, insert SQL requires tenant condition checks.
-Therefore, it must be used with the Auto-Fill Field feature to populate tenant fields; otherwise, tenant fields will not be automatically saved to the database.
+By default, insert SQL requires tenant condition checking.
+Therefore, it needs to be used in conjunction with the Automatic Field Population feature to populate the tenant field; otherwise, the tenant field will not be automatically saved to the database.

 Notes

-With the above configuration and usage, you can implement multi-tenant data isolation in MyBatis-Plus applications, ensuring data security for each tenant.
+Through the above configuration and usage methods, you can implement multi-tenant data isolation in your MyBatis-Plus application, ensuring data security for each tenant.

 Baomidou